How to set up tmux to duplicate a pane, even when logged in to a remote server

 Conclusion

-When this is set up, you should be able to log into a server over ssh, press the tmux prefix and u, and continue in a new pane with the same session.
+When this is set up, you should be able to log into a server over ssh, press the tmux prefix (default: ctrl-b) and u, and continue in a new pane with the same session.

 If not, LET ME KNOW!